Lt Governor declares open Premier League in Jammu

-Lieutenant Governor, Manoj Sinha made these remarks after declaring open the Premier League in Jammu here at K.K Hakku Stadium.
+Lieutenant Governor, Manoj Sinha made these remarks after declaring open the Premier League at K.K Hakku Stadium in Jammu today.

 It is no less than any festival for around 8500 players participating in the games.
 The talent showcased by the players on the ground is a result of their immense hard work, determination and support from the family, coaches and the officials of the sports department, he added.